nikolajjensen/kohi/readme.md

 ## .goal
 The goal here is simple, to have a game engine capable of making games.
 Once the project is far enough along, this will be done as a series on my YouTube channel as well.

+## Git workflow

+1. `git checkout my-progress`
+2. Code a video.
+3. `git add -A` and commit.
+3. `git cherry-pick <hash>` where the hash is of the video commit.
+4. Resolve conflicts (if any) and run `git cherry-pick --continue` to finish.